-What do broadcasters and publishers need to do for a local election?
+What do broadcasters and publishers need to do for a state election?

-After each local government election, broadcasters and publishers are required to give the ECQ an election summary return of all election advertising that was broadcast or published on their platform with the authority of an election participant during the election's capped expenditure period.
+After each state election, broadcasters and publishers are required to give the ECQ an election summary return of all election advertising that was broadcast or published on their platform with the authority of an election participant during the election's capped expenditure period.

-An election participant could include a candidate, group of candidates, registered political party, or other third party participating in the election.
+An election participant could include a candidate, registered political party or other third party participating in the election.

-Note: A publisher is not required to give an election summary return if the total amount charged by the publisher for the publication of an advertisement (and any other advertisement relating to an election that took place on the same day) does not exceed \$1,000.
+A publisher is not required to give an election summary return if the total amount charged by the publisher for the publication of an advertisement (and any other advertisement relating to an election that took place on the same day) does not exceed \$1,000.